Skip to content

 Stroke vs. Drop Shadows

-Rather than using a text stroke, many card types instead feature a drop shadow which will be unaffacted by this stroke width metric.
-In particular, the Calligraphy, Tinted Frame, and Lanscape cards.
+Rather than using a text stroke, many card types instead feature a drop shadow which will be unaffected by this stroke width metric.
+In particular, the Calligraphy, Tinted Frame, and Landscape cards.

 Scale of the Font's stroke width.
 This generally refers to title text which has an outer stroke which helps the characters appear more visible.